Mayoral elections in Manchester, New Hampshire, in the 21st century: 2023

-The 2023 Manchester, New Hampshire mayoral election will be held on November 7, 2023.
-The incumbent mayor Joyce Craig, a member of the Democratic Party, has yet to announce her plans for this election cycle.
-Members of the Board of Aldermen, Board of School Committee, Ward Moderators, Clerks and Selectmen will also be elected on November 7 in coinciding elections.
+The 2023 Manchester, New Hampshire, mayoral election was held on November 7, 2023.
+The incumbent mayor Joyce Craig, a member of the Democratic Party, announced that she would not seek re-election and would instead focus on a run for New Hampshire governor in 2024.
+This election saw Jay Ruais, a member of the Republican Party, elected to his first term, defeating Democratic Ward 1 alderman and former state senator Kevin Cavanaugh by a margin of 488 votes.

+Members of the Board of Aldermen, Board of School Committee, Ward Moderators, Clerks and Selectmen were also elected on November 7 in coinciding elections.

 Background

 Though Manchester's municipal elections are officially nonpartisan, candidates tend to associate themselves with either the Democratic Party or Republican Party.
-Jay Ruais, a member of the Republican Party, is serving as an infantry officer for the New Hampshire Army National Guard and had previously worked as chief of staff for former U.S. Representative Frank Guinta.
-Incumbent mayor Joyce Craig, a member of the Democratic Party, had previously unseated former mayor Ted Gatsas in a 2017 rematch after to losing to him in 2015.
-She had won re-election to a third term in the 2021 Manchester, New Hampshire mayoral election against Victoria Sullivan.
-Craig, who had previously been considered a likely candidate for Governor of New Hampshire, had been subject to criticism from business owners and residents after the formation of homeless encampments on Pine Street.
+Jay Ruais, a member of the Republican Party, served as an infantry officer for the New Hampshire Army National Guard and had previously worked as chief of staff for former U.S. Representative Frank Guinta.
+Incumbent mayor Joyce Craig, a member of the Democratic Party, had previously unseated former mayor Ted Gatsas in a 2017 rematch after losing to him in 2015.
+She had won re-election to a third term in the 2021 Manchester, New Hampshire, mayoral election against Victoria Sullivan.